DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/develop/index.rst

 |

 When making changes to the project properties, make sure the Configuration and Platform are set correctly (Release, x64).
 To update the include directories, first navigate to
-Additional Include Directories under C/C++ → General, click on the field's dropdown arrow and click Edit, and add the path to the SDK include directory, which contains the library header files.
+**Additional Include Directories** under C/C++ → General, click on the field's dropdown arrow and click Edit, and add the path to the SDK include directory, which contains the library header files.
+Usually is <path to SLC>/SDK/include.

 .. image:: images/sdk_guide_2.png
     :align: center